Let's Dance (Chris Montez song)

-"Let's Dance" is a 1962 hit single by Chris Montez, written and produced by Jim Lee.
+"Let's Dance" is a 1962 rock‑and‑roll single by American singer Chris Montez, written and produced by Jim Lee.
+Released on Monogram Records, the song became an international hit, reaching No. 4 on the Billboard Hot 100 in the United States and No. 2 on the UK Singles Chart.
+The single later re‑entered European charts in 1972, again reaching the top five in several countries.

+The recording is built around a brisk dance beat, with electric guitar riffs and handclap patterns typical of early 1960s rock‑and‑roll.
+Montez’s vocal line follows a simple call‑and‑response structure, and the arrangement includes short instrumental breaks that mirror the dance‑step references in the lyrics.

 Original version

 The song was written by Jim Lee, who produced and released the song on his own Monogram Records.

-When initially released, the song shot to #4 on the Billboard Hot 100 chart in the U.S., and to No. 2 in the UK Singles Chart.
+The personnel on the original 1962 recording included Joel Hill on guitar, Ray Johnson on Philicorda organ, Ray Pohlman on bass guitar and Jesse Sailes on drums.
+When initially released, the song shot to No. 4 on the Billboard Hot 100 chart in the U.S., and to No. 2 in the UK Singles Chart.
+It became a big international hit, topping the charts in several countries including countries like Sweden.

 In 1972 the song was coupled as an "oldie" with the Shirelles "Will You Love Me Tomorrow" and re-released in Europe.
 Based on radio play, the record company, London Records, quickly removed the Shirelles cut and replaced it with the original flip side "You're the One".
 Consequently, the recording reached the top five for a second time, in both Britain and Germany.
 It was also the title track of a 1972 album by Montez.